 Nashville Personal Injury Lawyer

-Should You Pursue a Civil Suit?
+Should You Pursue a Personal Injury Lawsuit?

 - Construction accidents

-- Defective products cases
+- Defective product cases

 - Dog bites

 - Premises liability cases

 If the kind of accident you were injured in is not listed above, that doesn’t necessarily mean our firm won’t represent your claim.
 Contact our office as soon as possible so we can discuss your claim in greater detail and determine whether your claim warrants a personal injury claim.

 The TN Statute of Limitations for Personal Injury

 You may be aware that you only have a certain amount of time to file your claim within the Tennessee court system.
 This deadline is known as the statute of limitations.